Hendrolee/Koontan/README.md

 # Koontan - Expenses Manager

 Koontan is an expense manager application to help you calculate your group bills and expenses.\
-Removing the need for a single person to record and calculate the group expenses.\
+Removing the need for a single person to record and calculate the group expenses.

-## Why ?
+## Why?

 I wanted a tool that allows you to:

 - Record your group expenses in the easiest way.
-- Easily calculates money owes to each participants.
+- Tell you how much money you owe to the others.

+## Features to Implement

+There are lists of features that I want to implement:

+- User authentication.
+- Group session.
+- Display details of each debt.